 SAC 1 and SAC 2 events require a formal review.
 However, where those events involve pressure injuries and falls, you can use standardised, system-focused review processes.
+Or the template s described in the section above.
 You do not need to conduct a full review for SAC 3 and SAC 4 events, but follow your local policy or you can review them as a cluster.
-It is important that we learn from near-miss and lower-level harm events to reduce the risk of more serious harm.
+It is important that we learn from near-miss and SAC 3 and 4 harm events to reduce the risk of more serious harm.